Hannah Busch

 CV

-In addition to her work at the CCeH, Hannah is a member of the DFG Network Open Middle Ages and the editorial team of the science blog Mittelalter – Interdisziplinäre Forschung und Rezeptionsgeschichte.
-She is a founding member of the Digital Medievalist Postgraduate Committee and co-editor of the podcast Coding Codices.
+In addition to her work at the CCeH, Hannah is a member of the DFG Network Open Middle Ages and the editorial team of the academic blog Mittelalter – Interdisziplinäre Forschung und Rezeptionsgeschichte.
+She was a founding member of the Digital Medievalist Postgraduate Committee from 2019 – 2024 and co-editor of the podcast Coding Codices.

 publications (selection)